Our Past, Present, and Future Projects

 For years, many donor nations have done a “kindly” disservice to the people of Africa.
 We have poured money and aid into Africa trying to help, often with our ideas of what form that help should take, with little accountability.
 It has been argued that the donor nations have created an attitude of helplessness and a mentality of complacency.

 Northern Uganda Development Foundation (NUDF), struggles with this issue.
 We have been very careful to consult with villages to assess their needs and then tried to fulfill them.
-We have found that the greatest need is clean and safe drinking water and we have responded by installing 32 wells supplying clean and safe drinking water to over 42,000 people.
+We have found that the greatest need is clean and safe drinking water and we have responded by installing 63 wells supplying clean and safe drinking water to over 100,000 people to date.